 - STEP 6: Strategy and Summary

-Unfortunately, obtaining information on how exactly you communicate with SCARS was difficult to obtain (the abovementioned paper was fairly careful in not revealing the important information), I had considerably more luck with the SPIKES model; and I applaud for it!
+Unfortunately, information on how exactly you communicate with SCARS was difficult to obtain (the abovementioned paper was fairly careful in not revealing the important information), I had considerably more luck with the SPIKES model; and I applaud for it!
 I’m taking the information on SPIKES from the CETL website and I complement with advice for nurses.

 Here is some advice on how to communicate: